 Ten Steps to Getting Started.

-What is diagnostic assessment?
+What is placement assessment?
 Wor-Wic administers free

-diagnostic assessments that analyze a student's
+placement assessments that analyze a student's

 academic strengths and weaknesses in reading, mathematics and writing to assist you in the appropriate